What is a Single Euro Payments Area (SEPA) Transfer?

 The SEPA project aims to create "an integrated retail payments market which is competitive and innovative, for all payments in euro" (European Central Bank, 2006).

 Essentially SEPA bank transfers are for anyone living or working within the EU and wider Europe.

-A single system for both domestic and cross-border transfers makes it easy for anyone to charge an account in one country directly for services provided in another, including paying for things with Direct Debit, credit transfer, debit and credit card payments and even withdrawing money from cash machines.
+This single system for domestic and cross-border transfers makes it easy for anyone to charge an account in one country directly for services provided in another - including, paying by Direct Debit, credit transfer, debit and credit card payments and even withdrawing money from cash machines.